banzekin/my_aliases/README.md

 ## Compatibility
-The script is compatible with any Linux distribution that uses BASH as default shell but I've made this script under Ubuntu Linux so if you're using another Linux distribution probably you want to make some changes in some aliases for example the update system aliases was made to be compatible with Debian and/or Ubuntu.
+The script is compatible with any Linux distribution that uses BASH as default shell but I've made this script under Ubuntu Linux so if you're using another distro probably you want to make some changes for example the update system aliases was made to be compatible with Debian and/or Ubuntu.

 ## How to install the script
 ## a) Automatic Installation